Vector35/binaryninja-api/docs/getting-started.md

 ![command palette](img/command-palette.png "Command Palette")

 One great feature for quickly navigating through a variety of options and actions is the `command palette`.
-Inspired by similar features in [Sublime](http://docs.sublimetext.info/en/latest/reference/command_palette.html), and [VS Code](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), the command-palette is a front end into an application-wide, context-sensitve action system that all actions, plugins, and hotekys in the system are routed through.
+Inspired by similar features in [Sublime](http://docs.sublimetext.info/en/latest/reference/command_palette.html), and [VS Code](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), the command-palette is a front end into an application-wide, context-sensitive action system that all actions, plugins, and hotkeys in the system are routed through.

 To trigger it, simply use the `[CMD/CTRL] p` hot key.
 Note that the command-palette is context-sensitive and therefore some actions (for example, `Display as - Binary`) may only be available depending on your current view or selection.
 This is also available to plugins.
-For example, a plugin may use [PluginCommand.register](https://api.binary.ninja/binaryninja.plugin-module.html#binaryninja.plugin.PluginCommand.register) with the optional `is_valid` callback to determine whether the action should be available.
+For example, a plugin may use [PluginCommand.register](https://api.binary.ninja/binaryninja.plugin-module.html#binaryninja.plugin.PluginCommand.register) with the optional `is_valid` callback to determine when the action should be available.

 ### Custom Hotkeys